The relationships behind GFM are grounded in published research.

 What GFM does is make these relationships actionable.

-We translate "sleep restriction impairs working memory with effect size d = 0.40" into "Your Encoding window is SUB-OPTIMAL today — only 12% deep sleep last night.
+We translate "sleep restriction impairs working memory with effect size d = 0.40" into "Your encoding capacity is constrained today — only 12% deep sleep last night.
 Defer complex learning until tomorrow."

-We transform "HRV correlates with executive function" into "Your Execution window is OPTIMAL right now — HRV peaked, parasympathetic dominance.
+We transform "HRV correlates with executive function" into "Your execution capacity is well-supported right now — HRV peaked, parasympathetic dominance.
 Schedule deep work sessions."

 GFM's innovation isn't the underlying science — it's the synthesis.
-We combine established relationships into personalized, daily, window-specific forecasts calibrated to your unique biology.
+We combine established relationships into personalized, constraint-specific assessments calibrated to your unique biology.

 GFM is built on decades of peer-reviewed research across sleep science, cognitive neuroscience, and autonomic physiology.
 Every claim we make is grounded in published literature.
 Below are the primary sources underpinning our forecasting model.